-To ensure your aloe vera plant receives the right amount of sunlight, it’s important to place it in a location that receives bright, indirect light for most of the day.
+Aloe vera plants tolerate some direct sunlight, but too much dries their leaves and turns them brown.
+To keep your aloe vera plant healthy, place it in a location that receives bright, indirect light for most of the day.

 Understanding Aloe Plant Sun Requirements